top of page

 Ascona Lake front

-Cross the border to Como or Menaggio in Italy
+Cross the Border to Como or Menaggio in Italy

 Scenic view of Lake Como with mountains in the background.
 Red-roofed buildings in the foreground, boats on the water, sunny and calm.